 After completing these steps, the creditor will need to locate the bank where the person who is being levied maintains their account.
 This can sometimes be difficult, as some states require that the levy be applied to the bank where the person’s account was initially opened.

-For a bank levy to be successful, creditors must perform a great deal of research to make sure they are levying the correct person.
+For the bank levy process to be successful, creditors must perform a great deal of research to make sure they are levying the correct person.
 If the person being levied has an extremely common name, for example, it can be easy to levy the wrong account.
 If this mistake occurs, the money must be paid back.
 Usually, to make sure they are levying the right account, creditors will try to learn the Social Security number of the person in question.

 A bank levy can fail several ways, most of which involve incorrect paperwork.
 This can work to your advantage if it’s your account being levied.